IntegrationsDatabasesGoogle Bigtable

 Google Bigtable

-Datafly Signal delivers events to Google Cloud Bigtable for high-throughput, low-latency NoSQL storage at massive scale, ideal for time-series data and analytics.
+Datafly Signal writes first-party events as rows into a Google Cloud Bigtable table — high-throughput, low-latency NoSQL storage suited to time-series workloads.

 Prerequisites